eigengo/spray-akka/slides.md

 > groll next | 6b2449d

 #AMQP
 But we're counting coins in images!
 All we've seen so far is some data pushing in Scala.
-We need to connect our super-smart (T&Cs apply) compter vision code.
+We need to connect our super-smart (T&Cs apply) computer vision code.

 It sits on the other end of RabbitMQ; when we send the broker a message to the ``amq.direct`` exchange, using the ``count.key`` routing key, it will get routed to the running native code.
 The native code will pick up the message, take its payload; perform the coin counting using the hough circles transform and reply back with a JSON: